-Remote working is trending up.
+Remote working is one of the latest and most impactful recruiting trends.
 More and more companies are turning to remote hiring in response to the changing views and desires of modern workers.
 And while some companies have held off so far, virtually all companies now find themselves in need of remote hiring skills.

 Your recruiting team doesn’t have to dramatically change how they do things to succeed at remote hiring.
 But your method matters.
 You need to tailor the job descriptions you write for remote jobs and add a couple of tweaks to your processes.
 These are simple tips, but they can make or break your remote hiring efforts.

 1. Add a city and state, and ‘or remote’

 All job descriptions─even for remote jobs─need a location, for two reasons.
 One, job seekers search by city and state.
 Two, job boards use the city and state candidates enter to find results.
 Candidates rarely find jobs that don’t have a location.
 In fact, jobs with a valid city and state appear in searches 10x more than ones without.

 Include a city and state in the location field of the job no matter what.
 Add ‘or Remote’ after the city and state for remote positions.
 Adding ‘or Remote’ lets candidates know that the job is remote without messing with job board search engines.

 Some applicant tracking systems (ATSs) enable hiring teams to write multiple job posts for a single requisition.
 If yours does, you can target candidates in different talent markets simply by putting different cities in the location field of each of your posts.

 2. Discuss remote hiring in the job description